This article may contain compensated links. Please read disclaimer for more info.

 The interior of the Chapel is very sober.
 There’s a beautiful carved wooden Christ in the choir, and on the sides, the names of the 1,306 victims (name, age, and profession) are engraved by order of arrival.
 For the dates, both Gregorian Calendar and Revolutionary Calendar are used.

 On the Chapel’s left side, we can see Notre Dame de la Paix, a 33 cm high dark brown wooden statue, finely carved in Renaissance style.
 Notre Dame de la Paix dates from 1530, and it belonged to the Joyeuse family, established in Languedoc.
 She was one of the most revered Madonnas in Paris until the Revolution, and on the wall, you can see many ex-votos from the 19th and 20th centuries.

 The cemetery is open from Monday to Saturday from 2 pm to 4 pm in winter and from 2 pm to 6 pm in summer.
 The entrance fee is 2 €.

 The entrance is at 35, rue de Picpus.
 The closest metro station is Picpus, line 6.

 Unfortunately, it seems that today the 4 of July ceremony at Lafayette’s grave is falling into disuse.
-The guardian tells us that during the last years only a few people came and if the 4 of July falls on the weekend, they come before or after that day.
-This 4 July 2020 it seems there won’t be any ceremony (that’s what he says).
+The Guardian tells us that only a few people came in the last years, and if the 4 of July falls on the weekend, they come before or after that day.